Murray Hill Academy (02M432)

 About

-Murray Hill Academy is a college and career preparatory high school for students who prefer a small school environment.
-We have a highly competitive, specialized Computer Science & Math program that includes 3 years of computer science instruction.
-Our rigorous curriculum ensures ALL students take 4 years of all core subjects and at least 4 of 7 A.P. classes offered, ending with all students earning an Advanced Regents diploma in a student centered environment.
-Students learn through discussion and project based classrooms as well as outside the classroom with expeditionary learning trips that travel in NYC and as far as Europe.
-MHA covers all necessary supports for every child to apply to college and be career ready.
-All students are supported by our College Counselor, Guidance Counselor, and Social Worker, who engage in college and career activities and trips from grades 9-12, including FAFSA, Personal Narrative statements in ELA, and an SAT tutoring class in Mathematics.
-We foster independence, growth mindset, and lifelong learning through our social-emotional curriculum and advisory program that supports the whole child and has been celebrated as a District Exemplar School.
-We have a highly selective, rolling admissions, option for students to enroll throughout the year who may be unhappy at their school and desire a more challenging, small school, setting.
-We earned the top score on 10/10 categories on our School Quality Review.
+Murray Hill Academy is a US News & World Best High Schools in the Nation and ranks among the top 5% of high schools in New York State.
+We are a college and career preparatory high school for students who prefer a college-focused, personalized approach.
+We are a learning community that works hard and plays hard- with schoolwide events like our annual Talent Show, Halloween Fashion Show, Awards Ceremonies, Olympics, Student vs Staff Basketball Game, and annual trips to Dave & Busters, Ice Skating, Central Park, Camping, Luna Park, laser tag, bowling, and many more!
+We have a competitive, specialized Computer Science & Math program that includes 1 year of computer science taken at MHA and 1 course taken at Baruch College for free college credit.
+Our rigorous curriculum ensures ALL students take at least 4 years of all core subjects, at least 4 Advanced Placement (AP) classes, and other college level classes that allow students to graduate with free college credits!
+All students earn an ADVANCED Regents diploma in a student-centered environment.
+Students learn through discussion and project based classrooms as well as outside the classroom with expeditionary learning trips in NYC, Philadelphia, Washington, DC, and as far as Europe and South America.
+MHA has a comprehensive college prep program for every child to apply to college and be career ready.
+All students are supported with 1 on 1 supports with our College Counselor, Guidance Counselor, and Social Worker, who engage in college and career activities and trips from grades 9-12, including FAFSA, Personal Narrative statements in ELA, and SAT tutoring.
+All 12th graders also take a year long college seminar class with our College Counselor.
+Past acceptances have included Columbia University, Cornell, University of Pennsylvania, Fordham, NYU, Vassar, Smith College, Stonybrook, and more!
+We foster independence, growth mindset, and lifelong learning through our social-emotional learning curriculum and advisory program that supports the whole child and has been awarded the District "Respect For All" Award, given to the school with the best safety, school culture, and climate, over 8 years in a row.
+We have a unique rolling admissions option for students to apply to us directly throughout the year if you do not get a seat through MySchools and those who desire a more challenging, small school, setting.
+We earned the top score on 10/10 categories on our School Quality Review- the best in NYC!

 Teachers with more than 3 years of experience: 100%

-Academic Highlights: All students take at least 4 AP Courses (out of 7), All students take at least 4 years of all core courses, Students can earn free college credits through our COLLEGE NOW partnership and 7 AP courses, All students complete 6 credits of Spanish and earn an Advanced Regents diploma, All students enroll in our SAT Math elective, Studio Art, Graphic Design, Mixed Media, Financial Math, and other electives, such as Theatre, Psychology, Chinese History and Language, History and Film, Korean, Entrepreneurship, Filmmaking, and many more!
+Academic Highlights: Students can earn free college credits through our COLLEGE NOW partnership and 7 AP courses, All students enroll in our SAT Math elective, Studio Art, Graphic Design, Mixed Media, Financial Math, and other electives, such as Theatre, Psychology, Chinese History and Language, History and Film, Korean, Entrepreneurship, Filmmaking, and many more!, All students complete 6 credits of Spanish and earn an Advanced Regents diploma, Advanced Placement Courses Available, All students take at least 4 years of all core courses

 School Features: